ysuarez/chullo/README.md

 ## Installation

-We’re currently working out getting onto [](Packagist).
+We’re currently working out getting onto [https://packagist.org/](Packagist).
 Until then, you can still install it using composer by pointing to your local clone.
 Just add these relevant bits to your `composer.json`:

 ```
 {